fredegd/EasyEase/README.md

 none

 ### Examples
-A list of examples that demonstrate the use and potential of the library.
+Thislist of examples demonstrates the use and potential of the library.
+The user is warmly welcome to experiment and explore

 Automated